Jeff Carr (American politician)

 Jeff Carr is an American Democratic politician from Eagle Nest, New Mexico.
-He has taught in public education for more than 27 years, worked as a stock broker, commercial insurance agent and a nuclear weapons specialist.
+He has taught in public education for more than 27 years, worked as a stockbroker, commercial insurance agent and a nuclear weapons specialist.
 He has also served as a municipal judge and the Mayor Pro-Tem of Eagle Nest, New Mexico.

 Carr ran for the position of Lieutenant Governor in New Mexico's 2018 gubernatorial election.

 Carr is a registered Independent and wants "to be an active proponent of education."